Skip to Main Content

 Peruvian Regulatory Expertise

-Deep knowledge of Peruvian occupational safety law (Ley 29783) requirements and SUNAFIL (Superintendencia Nacional de Fiscalización Laboral) standards for film production, ensuring compliance with all national and regional safety regulations.
+Deep knowledge of Peruvian occupational safety law (Ley 29783) and SUNAFIL (Superintendencia Nacional de Fiscalización Laboral) standards keeps your shoot compliant with every national and regional safety rule.

 02.